-5. Rights and Responsibilities
+Rights and Responsibilities

-- 5.1.
-This policy also concerns off-campus conduct that affects a member of the Hanson community's learning and working environment, as well as health and safety. - 5.2.
-Conduct considered inappropriate that takes place on or off-campus, at school events, at work placements, on sports teams, in student groups, and when acting as a representative of Hanson may result in an imposed sanction. - 5.3.
-Members of the Hanson community will receive assistance in resolving an alleged violation of this Code, in an effective and constructive manner.
+This policy also concerns off-campus conduct that affects a member of the Hanson community's learning and working environment, as well as health and safety.

+Conduct considered inappropriate that takes place on or off-campus, at school events, at work placements, on sports teams, in student groups, and when acting as a representative of Hanson may result in an imposed sanction.

+Members of the Hanson community will receive assistance in resolving an alleged violation of this Code, effectively and constructively.
 Such assistance is available to individuals who believe they have been subjected to conduct that violates this Code, to individuals against whom a complaint has been filed under this Code, and to those with supervisory authority who are called upon to respond to incidents of such alleged conduct.

-6. Academic Discretion
+Academic Discretion

-This Code is not to be applied in such a way to detract from the right of the Hanson Community to engage in the frank discussion of potentially controversial matters, such as race, sex, sexual orientation, politics or religion.
-Further, the Code should not be interpreted in such a way as to limit the use of legitimate instructional techniques, such as irony, argument, conjecture and refutation, or the assignment of readings which may present a controversial point of view.
-This Code also recognises the right to teach according to one's best judgement, within the bounds of the course outline and requirements of competency.
+This Code is not to be applied in such a way as to detract from the right of the Hanson Community to engage in the frank discussion of potentially controversial matters, such as race, sex, sexual orientation, politics, or religion.
+Further, the Code should not be interpreted in such a way as to limit the use of legitimate instructional techniques, such as irony, argument, conjecture, and refutation, or the assignment of readings that may present a controversial point of view.
+This Code also recognizes the right to teach according to one's best judgment, within the bounds of the course outline and requirements of competency.

-7. Discrimination, Harassment, and/or Bullying
+Discrimination, Harassment, and/or Bullying

-Any staff member, student, or visitor who believes that they have experienced or witnessed discrimination, harassment and/or bullying should contact the Student Services Officer (students or visitors) or the Human Resources department (employees) for advice and assistance in resolving the matter in a confidential and respectful manner.
-The person contacted may coordinate with the Student Services Office as necessary.
-See Appendix C for further details.
+Any staff member, student, or visitor who believes that they have experienced or witnessed discrimination, harassment, and/or bullying should contact the Academic or Student Services staff (students or visitors) or the Human Resources department (employees) for advice and assistance in resolving the matter confidentially and respectfully.
+The person contacted may coordinate with the Academic or Student Services Office as necessary.
+See Appendix B for further details.

-8. Management Rights
+Management Rights

-Even in the absence of a formal complaint under this Code, nothing in the Code prevents Hanson from investigating, of its own accord, an alleged violation of the Code, where Hanson's senior administration has grounds to believe that such violation has occurred.
+Even in the absence of a formal complaint under this Code, nothing in the Code prevents Hanson from investigating, of its own accord, an alleged violation of the Code, where Hanson's senior administration has grounds to believe that such a violation has occurred.

-Appendix A
+Appendix A GLOSSARY